koinos/koinos-cli/README.md

 `help <command-name>` will show a help message for the given command.

-Some commands require a node rpc endpoint.
-This can be specified either when starting the wallet with '--rpc' command line switch, or with the `connect` command from within the wallet.
+Some commands require a node RPC endpoint.
+This can be specified either when starting the cli with '--rpc' command line switch, or with the `connect` command from within the cli.
 Both take an endpoint url.

+There is a public RPC server that may be used for testing at this address: `http://192.241.131.189:8080`

-A circle top the left of the prompt will show red or green depending on whether or not you have specified an RPC endpoint.
+If there is a red symbol to the left of the prompt, it indicates that you are not connected to an RPC endpoint.

 `exit` or `quit` will quit the wallet.

-## Wallet creation / management
+## Wallet Creation & Management

-The lock symbol to the left of the prompt show whether or not you have a wallet open.
+The lock symbol to the left of the prompt indicates whether or not you have a wallet open.
 Some commands require an open wallet.

 To create a new wallet, use the command `create <filename> <password>`.
 The new wallet will then be created in the given file, and automatically opened.